Tenure and Promotion. Again.

 When you start a PhD program in the sciences, there are generally two options advisors suggest (or push towards): becoming a professor like them, or working in private industry like a laboratory.
 Some knowledgeable professors might suggest looking into the government as well, but it's basically be a professor or work in a lab of some kind.

 This represents dominant thought in Academia for decades.
 And, on a psychological level, it makes sense: "...this is what I did, and therefore what I know, so you must do it too..."
+Just for the record, however, there are plenty of jobs outside of Academia and government for a PhD.
+In fact, only about 10% of PhDs work in Academia, and only about another 20% or so work in government.

-For tenure, you are usually judged on research, teaching, and service.
+For tenure you are usually judged on research, teaching, and service.
 For research, it's how much have you published in peer-reviewed journals (and the quality of your work and those journals you published in).
-For teaching, it's looking at all the evidence you can find about how well you teach -- from student evaluations to your colleagues observing your teaching.
-In terms of service, it is wide-ranging: from your department and university to your discipline and community.
+This varies from institution to institution, and can go from one peer reviewed publication over five to seven years, or as many as five or six peer-reviewed publications per year.

 And this is done, generally in your sixth year of a tenure-track post.
+(Becausr you are usually eligible for sabbatical in your seventh year, and thst traditionally comes after earning tenure).

 Often, alongside tenure comes promotion to a higher rank.
 So, for example, from Assistant Professor to Associate Professor to [full] Professor (or, in the British system, from Lecturer to Senior Lecturer to Professor).

-I also truly thought that once I found a tenure-track gig, I'd earn tenure and promotion and be there until retirement.
+At first, I truly thought that once I found a tenure-track gig, I'd earn tenure and promotion and be there until retirement.
 Because that's what you do, right?
 But, I also knew "journeyman" professors, who would move to different institutions every five or six or eight years, of course.
 And that's a viable academic career too.

-At a conference one year, I asked a journeyman colleague why they moved from place to place every several years, and their reply was, "So I don't stagnate".
+At a conference one year, I asked a pretty polific journeyman professor why they moved from place to place every several years, and their reply was, "So I don't stagnate".
 I understood that.
 How many professors had I seen in my life who, once they earned tenure/promotion, just sat back and never did anything exciting again?
 They would work hard for a decade and then just stop doing research or stop taking students into the field.

 Since that conversation, I've worked at four different institutions.
 Sometimes earning tenure and promotion, other times not.
 Each move has served to (re)invigorate me -- (re)ignite my passion for what I do.
 Keeps me fresh.

 All this to say, a my current institution, I've earned tenure once again.
 And promotion.
+Again.
 If I were still at my first tenure-track gig, I likely would have been full professor before now.
 Instead, I climb my way back up the ladder at each place I go.
 It indeed keeps me fresh, helps me avoid being stagnant.

 And I've accomplished some great things along the way, and become recognized in my field to boot.